Teaching British Values

-Our three school rules that sum up all we do are:
+The three school rules that sum up all that we do are:

-Children are praised in phase assemblies with certificates for learning, attitude and behaviour.
-All attributes are praised highly and every child can earn house-points for their houses by, amongst other things, their manners, their caring attitude and their contribution to the well-being of everyone at school.
+Children are celebrated and rewarded in phase assemblies with the presentation of certificates for exceptional learning, attitude and behaviour.
+All attributes are praised highly and every child can earn house-points for their houses by showing their excellent manners, their caring attitude and their contribution to the well-being of everyone in the school.

-We have a compliments day each year in which we contrive to ensure we compliment as many of our school community as we can.
+We have a Compliments Day each year in which we ensure that we compliment as much of our school community as we can.
 This includes families, staff and peers.
-Children are reminded of the importance of not taking people for granted, they become aware of the good qualities of those around them and learn that it feels good to give the compliment as well as receive it.
+Children are reminded of the importance of not taking people for granted, they become aware of the good qualities of those around them and learn that it feels as good to give a compliment as well as to receive one.

 Tolerance of those with Different Faiths and Beliefs

-This is achieved through enhancing pupils’ understanding of their place in a culturally diverse society.
+We achieve this through enhancing pupils’ understanding of their place in a culturally diverse society.
 Our RE curriculum is broad and children learn about all the major faiths.
-The Geography curriculum has been adapted to ensure that on their journey through school, children will learn about people from all the continents, their beliefs and how they live.
-We also look at the British people and how we, as a nation, are diverse in our lifestyles and beliefs.
-See Year 3s display on Paddington and how Mrs Brown said that as everyone is different in London, anyone can fit it.
+The Geography curriculum has been adapted to ensure that on their journey through school, children will learn about people from different continents, their lifestyle and beliefs.
+We also look at the British people and how we, as a nation, are diverse in our own lifestyles and beliefs.

-Displays are used to celebrate all the different parts of the world that our children come from and assemblies are used to inform children about celebrations and festivals from other religions, for example, Chinese New Year and Divali.
+Displays are used to celebrate all the different parts of the world that our children originate from and assemblies are used to inform children about celebrations and festivals from other religions.